-- 6.7.1(4)(c) .............The application of these regulations to prevent "scattered" or "premature" development shall include consideration of the highest and best use of a particular tract of land; the compatibility of a particular use with the remainder of the community; and the protection of the financial interests of the purchasers, subdividers, and the local government unit.
+- 6.7.1(4)(a)............
+A scattered and premature development is one that poses a danger to the public through insufficiency of services.
+The Board shall ascertain whether the amount or location of a proposed development, in relation to the available level of services, constitutes the type of hazard defined in these regulations and in state statutes.
+At the point where such a hazard is created, further development becomes premature.
+Although the available services may suffice to meet the needs of existing development, additional development may endanger the well-being of residents, both within and contiguous to the development.
+Based on such a finding, the Board may determine that the proposed development is premature. - 6.7.1(4)(c)............
+The application of these regulations to prevent "scattered" or "premature" development shall include consideration of the highest and best use of a particular tract of land; the compatibility of a particular use with the remainder of the community; and the protection of the financial interests of the purchasers, subdividers, and the local government unit.
 A finding that a subdivision would be premature does not necessarily mean that the land cannot be developed.
-For instance, if the construction of certain off-site improvements is feasible, then the application may be conditionally approved upon the provision of off-site improvements, which would eliminate the hazards that would otherwise cause the development to be premature.

-- 6.7.1(5)...........If the owner places restrictions on any portion of the site greater than those required by these regulations, the Site Plan Review Regulations or the Zoning Ordinance, such restrictions or reference thereto may be required to be indicated on the subdivision plan, or the Board may require that restrictive covenants be recorded with the Strafford County Registry of Deeds in form approved by Town Counsel. - 6.7.1(6).....All subdivision plans shall be reviewed to ensure the protection of environmental quality during and after construction including the following. - 6.7.1(6)(b).....Each significant natural feature within the site including large or unusual trees, watercourses, wetlands, natural stone outcroppings, and other scenic features shall require Board review before impact to such features. - 6.7.1(6)(d).....Provisions shall be made for adequate storm and surface water drainage facilities in order to drain the site properly while minimizing downstream flooding. - 6.7.1(6)(e) ............The Planning Board may seek consultation and comment from the Barrington Conservation Commission regarding these issues.
+For instance, if the construction of certain off-site improvements is feasible, then the application may be conditionally approved upon the provision of off-site improvements, which would eliminate the hazards that would otherwise cause the development to be premature. - 6.7.1(5) If the owner places restrictions on any portion of the site greater than those required by these regulations, the Site Plan Review Regulations, or the Zoning Ordinance, such restrictions or reference thereto may be required to be indicated on the subdivision plan, or the Board may require that restrictive covenants be recorded with the Strafford County Registry of Deeds in a form approved by Town Counsel. - 6.7.1(6)(a).....
+Dust and erosion shall be prevented through the planting of ground cover or installation of other surfaces (See Section 7.2). - 6.7.1(6)(c)......
+The significant natural attributes and major features of the site listed above, and scenic views (both from the site and onto or over the site), shall be retained to the maximum extent feasible taking economics and cost into account.

-6.7.2....STREETS AND ROADS
+6.7.2 STREETS AND ROADS

-6.7.2(1).....Design Objectives
+6.7.2(1) Design Objectives